TtheBC01/Cloud-in-a-Box/README.md

 This repository is setup to use Cloudflare Argo Tunnels as the introspective tunnel technology for exposing the IDE to the wider internet.
 This could be replaced with something like [NGrok](https://ngrok.com/).
-Anonymous (non-authenticated) tunnels can be supported by tweaking the [Caddyfile](/browser-ide/Caddyfile) appropriatly.
+Anonymous (non-authenticated) tunnels can be supported by tweaking the [Caddyfile](/browser-ide/Caddyfile) appropriately.

 You must have a domain name managed by Cloudflare.
 Second, you must have Argo Tunnels enabled for the domain's account.
 Use the [Zero Trust dashboard](https://dash.teams.cloudflare.com/) to configure a new